viniciusmazai/odin-landing-page/README.md

 # Odin Landing Page

-This is my second project for [The Odin Project](https://www.theodinproject.com/), and I'm currently working on building a landing page completely from scratch.
-I'm using everything I've learned so far in the course, from basic HTML and CSS to responsive design concepts.
+This is my completed landing page project for [The Odin Project](https://www.theodinproject.com/).
+The goal was to build a landing page from scratch, applying all the HTML and CSS concepts I've learned so far.

-## What I'm Doing

-I'm in the process of creating a landing page with plain HTML and CSS.
-My goal is to design a clean and simple page that works well on desktop.
-I'm not using any frameworks—just writing the code myself to really understand how everything works.

-## Why I'm Building This

-This project is helping me practice and reinforce the fundamentals of web development.
-It's been a great way to challenge myself and put into action the skills I’ve gained up until now.
-Each step brings me closer to feeling more confident as a web developer.
+## Project Overview

+I successfully built a responsive landing page with a clean and simple design.
+I focused on structuring the HTML in a semantic way and using CSS to ensure the layout works well on all devices.
+The design is minimal but functional, highlighting key sections like the header, main content, informational blocks, testimonials, and a call to action.

+## Key Features

+- **Clean Structure**: The page is built using semantic HTML5 and well-organized CSS for readability and maintainability.
+- **Custom Design**: All the styling was done with plain CSS, no frameworks involved, allowing me to practice core styling techniques.

-## What I'm Learning
+## What I Learned

+Throughout this project, I reinforced my understanding of:
-- How to structure the page with semantic HTML
+- Semantic HTML structure
-- Styling the layout using Flexbox and Grid
+- Layouts using flex
-- Ensuring the page is responsive and adapts well to different screen sizes
+- Responsive design techniques
-- Managing the project with Git for version control
+- Basic version control with Git

-## What's Next
+## Live Demo

-As I continue to build, I'll be focusing on refining the design and ensuring everything works smoothly.
-Thanks for following along, and feel free to check out the progress on my GitHub!
+Feel free to check out the live demo and explore the code!

+Built with 💻 and ☕ by Chester.